yunuskorkmaz/docs.tr-tr/docs/framework/configure-apps/file-schema/wcf/allowedaudienceuris.md

 ```

 ## <a name="attributes-and-elements"></a>Öznitelikler ve Öğeler
- Öznitelikler, alt ve üst öğeler aşağıdaki bölümlerde açıklanmaktadır.
+ Aşağıdaki bölümlerde öznitelikler, alt öğeler ve üst öğeler açıklanır

 ### <a name="attributes"></a>Öznitelikler
  Yok.